Divorce Procedure in France - Assisting foreigners

 Types of divorce in France

 There are 5 types of divorce procedures in France, the last one being added a few years ago.
+These are:

 - the divorce by mutual consent where both spouses agree to end the marriage amicably;

 - the accepted divorce where parties agree on the separation as a consequence of a broken marriage;

 - the contested divorce where one of the parties starts the divorce procedure by filing a petition with the court;

 - the divorce for prolonged separation which occurs when one of the spouses has left the conjugal home;

 - the divorce by mutual consent without a judge which is the latest and simplest form of ending a marriage outside the court.

 The first type of divorce in France is the one by mutual consent.
 In this case, spouses need to agree on every aspect of the divorce procedure before they submit a petition to the judge (custody, division of assets, visiting rights etc.).
 This is the simplest form of divorce in France and the parties need to draft an agreement that covers all the aspects of the divorce and its consequences.